AfricasTalkingTalent/TechnicalChallengeJune2019/task_2/README.md

 ## HOW TO RUN
-The app is developed using the Django web framework.
+The app is developed using python and the Django web framework.
 Here's how you can run it;

 ## method 1 (online app)